flaviahotts/ToDoList-Angular-TS/README.md

 # TodoList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.
+This project was generated with Angular CLI, Typescript and Cloud Firestore.<br>
+It is a simple To Do List App where the user can create a todo, check if is done and delete it.<br>
+Next steps are add more styling and deploy

 ## Development server